Categories

 In all these places I lived like a monk, on rocky and deserted spots in front of the sea, well away from the crowds, from the girls that made my head spin….

 At Church I would sometimes meet other Christians from foreign countries who were in need of somewhere to stay.
-They were all more than welcome to stay in my room, for as long as they needed to:
+They were all, more than welcome to stay in my room, for as long as they needed to:

 George, a young Bulgarian, stayed more than five years in that gloomy room with me.
+We studied and discussed the Bible so pleasantly, together…

 There was also Maurice, that Congolese musician who was struggling to find work!
-After staying with us nearly a year he travelled to France where he did find somewhere to play…
+After staying with us nearly a year he travelled to France where he did find somewhere to play in Paris.

 Mr. Giorgos was an old man, a beggar who slept in the streets of Athens.

-I let him also stay with us one winter, but he would not stop bringing in our room whatever “interesting” he picked up from the rubbish bins, and so, when summer came, I asked him to go back to the streets…
+I let him also stay with us one winter, but he would not stop bringing in the room whatever “interesting item” he picked up from the rubbish bins.

-And there were other people also, like this Norwegian tourist that I found in a park.
 All his money had been stolen, and he had still more than a week to spend in Greece before his plane would take him back home.
 He stayed with us.

 I was a help to them all, and they were a blessing to me.

-And then one winter, after nine years of living like a monk in that room, waiting for God to bring along the dream-girl I was waiting for, I decided to go and look for her in Asia:
+And then one winter, after nine years of living like a monk in that room, waiting for God to bring along the dream-girl I was waiting for, I decided to go and look for her myself in Asia:

-I spent a few weeks in Mombay, expecting some divine guidance or intervention, but to no avail.
+So, I went to India.I spent a few weeks in Mombay, expecting some divine guidance or intervention, but nothing happened.

 As soon as I arrived there, however, I realized that God had sent me there not to be helped but to help: